JaqiKal/task-master/README.md

 The primary functions used in this application are designed to streamline the task management process, making it intuitive and efficient for users to interact with their tasks.

 The application is built with a focus on procedural programming, leveraging a series of functions to handle the core logic and interactions with the Google Sheets API.
 While incorporating robust error handling to ensure a smooth and reliable user experience.

+The design and implementation of these functions are geared towards simplifying task management, ensuring that users can easily add, view, update, and delete tasks.
+By leveraging Google Sheets as a backend, the application also offers real-time data persistence and accessibility from any device.

 Below is an outline of some key functions within the application and the specific roles they play: